 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Hanifa Deen is an award-winning author and social commentator with extensive public speaking experience.
 Audiences all around Australia, at writers’ festivals, conferences, seminars and debates have heard her speak on a range of topical and literary subjects.
-A former History and English literature teacher, Hanifa can also guide secondary students to a better understanding of Australian curriculum themes of The Making of Australia, Identity, Belonging and Australian social history.
 Her aim is to inform and entertain.

 I’m a great believer in women reinventing themselves and admire disobedient women in literature, history and real life.
 I’m also a dab hand at subverting stereotypes — and passionate about reading and writing creative non-fiction literature.